 Our QCT segment derives a significant portion of revenues from a small number of customers, and we expect this trend to continue in the foreseeable future.
-Our industry is experiencing and may continue to experience an increasing concentration of device share among a few companies, contributing to this trend.
-In addition, certain of our largest integrated circuit customers are part of conglomerates that include certain of our integrated circuit competitors.
+Our industry is experiencing and may continue to experience an increasing concentration of device share among a few companies, particularly at the premium tier, contributing to this trend.
+In addition, certain of our largest integrated circuit customers develop their own integrated circuit products, which they may choose to utilize in their devices rather than our integrated circuit products (and/or sell their integrated circuit products to third parties in competition with us).
 The loss of any one of our significant customers, a reduction in the purchases of our products by such customers or cancelation of significant purchases from any of these customers would reduce our revenues and could harm our ability to achieve or sustain expected operating results, and a delay of significant purchases, even if only temporary, would reduce our revenues in the period of the delay.
 Further, concentration of device share among a few companies, and the corresponding purchasing power of these companies, may result in lower prices for our products which, if not accompanied by a sufficient increase in the volume of purchases of our products, could have an adverse effect on our revenues and margins.
-In addition, the timing and size of purchases by our significant customers may be impacted by the timing of such customers' new or next generation product introductions, over which we have little or no control, and the timing of such introductions may cause our operating results to fluctuate.
-Accordingly, if current industry dynamics and concentrations continue, our QCT segment's revenues will continue to depend largely upon, and be impacted by, future purchases and the timing and size of any such future purchases by these significant customers.
+In addition, the timing and size of purchases by our significant customers may be impacted by the timing of such customers' new or next generation product dynamics and concentrations continue, our QCT segment's revenues will continue to depend largely upon, and be impacted by, future purchases and the timing and size of any such future purchases by these significant customers.

-Further, companies that develop HLOS for devices, including leading technology companies, have entered the device market.
+Further, companies that develop HLOS for devices, including leading technology companies, now sell their own devices.
 If we fail to effectively partner or continue partnering with these companies, or with their partners or customers, they may decide not to purchase (either directly or through their contract manufacturers), or to reduce or discontinue their purchases of, our integrated circuit products.